On the Density of $C_7$-Critical Graphs: Abstract

 Our first main result is the following.

-\begin{thm} If $G$ is a planar graph with girth at least 16, $G$ admits a homomorphism to $C_7$. \end{thm}
+\begin{thm} If $G$ is a planar graph with girth at least 16, then $G$ admits a homomorphism to $C_7$. \end{thm}

 This stems from Theorem \ref{main}, below, in which we bound the density of $C_7$-critical graphs.
+We note Cranston and Li proved Theorem \ref{girth16} independently in \cite{cranston2020circular}, as a consequence of a more technical theorem regarding graph boundaries.
+(Though the consequences of our works for Conjecture \ref{jaeger} are the same, our density theorem and their theorem do not imply each other.)
 A trivial density bound for $C_{2t+1}$-critical graphs arises from the fact that they have minimum degree 2 (see Lemma \ref{cut}).
 This tells us that if $G$ is a $C_{2t+1}$-critical graph, then $e(G) \geq v(G)$.
 Unfortunately, we cannot beat this bound in the general case as for $t \geq 1$, the $(2t-1)$-cycle is $C_{2t+1}$-critical.
 However, we can do better if we assume $G$ contains a vertex of degree at least 3.
 In this case, a straightforward discharging argument shows that if $G$ is a $C_{2t+1}$-critical graph that contains a vertex of degree at least 3, then $e(G) \geq \left( 1 + \tfrac{1}{4t}\right)v(G) + \tfrac{1}{3t}$ (see Lemma \ref{basic-density}).

 Ours are not the first density results regarding $C_{2t+1}$-critical graphs.
-In \cite{borodinEtAl}, Borodin et al. show that if $G$ is a $C_{2t+1}$-critical graph with girth at least $6t-2$, then $G$ contains a subgraph $H$ with $e(H) \geq (1+\tfrac{3}{10t-4})v(H)$.
+In \cite{borodinEtAl}, Borodin et al. show that if $G$ is a $C_{2t+1}$-critical graph with girth at least $6t-2$, then $G$ contains a subgraph $G'$ with $e(G') \geq (1+\tfrac{3}{10t-4})v(G')$.
 In \cite{dvovrak2017density}, Dvo{\v{r}}{\'a}k and Postle give the best-known result for the $t=2$ case by showing that every $C_5$-critical graph on at least four vertices has $e(G) \geq \frac{5v(G)-2}{4}$.

 Our second main result, which concerns the density of $C_7$-critical graphs, is the following.

 \begin{restatable}{thm}{main} Let $G$ be a $C_7$-critical graph.
 If $G \not \in \{C_3, C_5\}$, then $e(G) \geq \tfrac{17v(G)-2}{15}$. \end{restatable}